-The following definitions are provided to facilitate an understanding of concepts relating to Governmental Accounting Standards Board Statement 45 (GASB 45), Governmental Accounting Standards Board Statement 43 (GASB 43), and accounting for postemployment benefits other than pensions (OPEB).
+The following definitions are provided to facilitate an understanding of concepts relating to Governmental Accounting Standards Board Statement 45 (GASB 45), Governmental Accounting Standards Board Statement 43 (GASB 43), and accounting for OPEB.

 Actuarial Accrued Liability (AAL): That portion of the Actuarial Present Value of Total Projected Benefits (APVTPB) not provided for by future normal costs.
 The AAL can be thought of as the value of OPEB benefits already earned in exchange for employees’ past service.
 If a plan has been systematically funded by the employer since inception, the accumulated plan assets will theoretically be equal to the AAL.